llorracc/HAFiscal-Latest/README.md

 ## Computational requirements

-A current(2025) laptop or equivalent is sufficient to reproduce the results.
+A current (2025) laptop or equivalent is sufficient to reproduce the results.

 ### Software Requirements

-> INSTRUCTIONS: List all of the software requirements, up to and including any operating system requirements, for the entire set of code.
-It is suggested to distribute most dependencies together with the replication package if allowed, in particular if sourced from unversioned code repositories, Github repos, and personal webpages.
-In all cases, list the version *you* used.

 - Stata (code was last run with version MP/18.0, but older versions should be fine too)